AndreWohnsland/AndreWohnsland/README.md

 ### Currently finished my first own React WebApp

 If you are interested, hosted by GitHub pages: [The Website](https://andrewohnsland.github.io/).
 Or just [the Code](https://github.com/AndreWohnsland/andrewohnsland.github.io).
-Always come back for more, will still keep making improvements.
+Always come back for more, still making improvements.

 ### Check out this cool Cocktailmaker I build